Duality theorems for \'etale gerbes on orbifolds: Results on Chen-Ruan orbifold cohomology rings

 The ring structures and pairings are compatible with this decomposition: if $\alpha_1, \alpha_2, \alpha_3\in H_{orb}^\bullet(\widehat{\Y},c,\com)$ are decomposed with respect to (\ref{decomp_of_Horb_Yhat}) as

 then

 Suppose that $\B$ is symplectic and is equipped with a compatible almost complex structure.
 We equip $\Y$ and $\widehat{\Y}$ with the symplectic and compatible almost complex structures induced from those on $\B$.
-In Section \ref{subsec:cohomology}, we have constructed an additive isomorphism
+In Sec. \ref{subsec:cohomology}, we have constructed an additive isomorphism

 which respects the age-gradings.
-See Proposition \ref{prop:periodic-homology} and Theorem \ref{thm:cohomology}.
+See Proposition \ref{prop:periodic-homology}, Theorem \ref{thm:cohomology}, and Remark \ref{rmk:cpx_coeff}.
 In this section, we analyze the compatibility of $\Psi$ with the cup products $\star_{orb}$ and $\star_c$.
 The main result, Theorem \ref{thm:iso-coh-ring}, states that $\Psi$ is in fact a ring isomorphism.

 We begin by comparing the obstruction bundles.
 Consider the natural maps between $2$-multi-sectors which are induced from the maps $\Y\to \B$ and $\widehat{\Y}\to \B$.

 \begin{proposition} The following relations hold among obstruction bundles.